Ananda Krishnan

-Ananda Krishnan was born in 1938 in Brickfields, Kuala Lumpur.
-Ananda Krishnan has his roots in Jaffna.
+Ananda Krishnan was born on 1 April 1938 in Brickfields, Kuala Lumpur to Tamil parents and has his roots in Jaffna, Sri Lanka.
 He studied at Vivekananda Tamil School in Brickfields and furthered his studies at Victoria Institution, Kuala Lumpur.
 Later, as a Colombo Plan scholar, he attended the University of Melbourne, Australia for his B.A.
 (Honours) degree majoring in political science.
-During that time he boarded in the Melbourne suburb of Hawthorn.
-Following that, Krishnan obtained a Masters in Business Administration from Harvard Business School, graduating in 1964.
+During that time, he boarded in the Melbourne suburb of Hawthorn.
+Following that, Krishnan obtained a Master of Business Administration from Harvard Business School, graduating in 1964.

-Krishnan is a follower of Buddhism.

-Krishnan has two daughters and a son who is also a Theravada Buddhist monk known as Ajahn Siripanyo.
+Krishnan was a follower of Buddhism and had three children, two daughters and a son.
+His only son, Ven Ajahn Siripanyo is a Theravada Buddhist monk.

-Entrepreneurship
+Contrary to many misconceptions, Ananda Krishnan was not awarded any federal or honorific titles.

+Career

 Krishnan's first entrepreneurial venture was a Malaysian consultancy MAI Holdings Sdn Bhd.
 He set up Exoil Trading, which went on to purchase oil drilling concessions in various countries.
 Later, he moved into gambling (in Malaysia).
 In the early part of the 1990s, he started diversifying into the multimedia arena.

-Currently, he has business interests in media (Astro), satellite (MEASAT), oil and gas (Bumi Armada, Pexco), telecommunications (Maxis, Sri Lanka Telecom).
-He owns stakes in Tanjong Public Limited Company, an investment holding company with subsidiaries involved in leisure (TGV Cinemas) and property (67% Maxis Tower etc.).
+He had business interests in media (Astro), satellite (MEASAT), oil and gas (Bumi Armada, Pexco), telecommunications (Maxis, Sri Lanka Telecom).
+He owned stakes in Tanjong Public Limited Company, an investment holding company with subsidiaries involved in leisure (TGV Cinemas) and property (67% Maxis Tower etc.).

-Multimedia

 Krishnan first came to prominence by helping to organise the Live Aid concert with Bob Geldof in the mid-1980s.
-In the early 1990s, he began building a multimedia empire that now includes two telecommunication companies—Maxis Communications, MEASAT Broadcast Network Systems and SES World Skies—and has three communication satellites circumnavigating the earth.
+In the early 1990s, he began building a multimedia empire that now includes two telecommunication companies—Maxis Communications, MEASAT Broadcast Network Systems and SES World Skies—and has three communication satellites circumnavigating the Earth.

 He effected the purchase of 46% of Maxis Communications, the country's largest cellular phone company, from América Móvil, AT&T Corporation, British Telecom, Belgacom, Ooredoo, Orange S.A. and Royal KPN N.V. for $1,180 million—raising his stake to 70%.
 Maxis has more than ten million subscribers, with around 40% market share in Malaysia.
-He also owns a stake in Sri Lanka Telecom.
+He also owned a stake in Sri Lanka Telecom.

-In an agreement between Astro and India's Sun Network, Krishnan plans to produce TV channels which cater to the Indian market, especially Tamil people in countries such as US, Western Europe and the Middle East.
-He also plans to offer TV services featuring Web-based interactivity.
-Ananda Krishnan owns stakes in TVB.com and the Shaw Brothers movie archives.
+In an agreement between Astro and India's Sun Network, Krishnan planned to produce TV channels which cater to the Indian market, especially Tamil people in countries such as US, Western Europe and the Middle East.
+He also planned to offer TV services featuring Web-based interactivity.
+Ananda Krishnan owned stakes in TVB.com and the Shaw Brothers movie archives.

+Death

+Krishnan died of natural causes in Swiss Alps on 28 November 2024 at the age of 86.